athul/athul/README.md

 - 📫 How to reach me: [@athulcajay](https://twitter.com/athulcajay) on Twitter
 - ⚡ Fun fact: Big Fan of the :zap: emoji

-I write sometimes.
-Mostly about Tech and Personal Stories at https://blog.athulcyriac.co

 -------

 📊 **Weekly development breakdown**